yinchuandong/sentiment-analysis/README.md

   - `./start-trainer`
   - visit `http://127.0.0.1:8888` in your browser.
 You will see a Jupyter notebook page.
   - **type the token** `abcd`
+  - **note: if the token is wrong, please shutdown your local jupyter notebook.**

 ## rubixml